 and demand is increasing.
 We ran a successful campaign to raise awareness of dementia in Carmarthenshire during the year.
-A series of colourful and thought-provoking cartoon strips were created to bring a sympathetic humour to some of the Our Cam Cyntaf Steps 2 Scheme in Johnstown has been very successful in making and selling their unique Welsh lady ornaments.
-More than 20 service users are involved in making around 50 ornaments a day, with all proceeds being ploughed back into the Cam Cyntaf service.
-As well as supplying local gift shops, shipments have been made to America, Canada and New Zealand, many dementia conditions.
+A series of colourful and thought-provoking cartoon strips were created to bring a sympathetic humour to some of the by 200 many dementia conditions.
 Local newspapers included the cartoons and posters are being distributed to GP surgeries so that people are mindful of dementia and what support is available.